TotalImagine-com/TotalImagine.com/Articles/Entrepreneurship.md

 Some of those are collected from personal notes; Others might be unique per this article.

+## Games

+* MOSFET:SETI: For poor kinds like me who can't afford the space and money for electronics studies and when university education is kind of shitty and absolutely inadequate.
+* RoboGo: Test the limit of modern real-time combat.

 ## Productivity

 * (2023) Markdown should really support: 1) Pop-up/Embedded multi-line payloads, 2) Images, and multimedia contents.
 This is for self-contained management.